Product Compliance: Here’s What You Need to Know

 What is Product Compliance?

-5 Types of Regulatory Requirements to be Aware Of
+5 Types of Regulatory Requirements

 #1 Product-Specific Safety Standards

-For example, there are standards for categories like children’s toys, apparel, furniture, rugs, etc. If your product is something new or novel, it may fall into more than one category.
+Different categories of products have specific safety standards that apply to them.
+For example, there are regulatory standards for categories like children’s toys, apparel, furniture, rugs, etc. If your product is something new or novel, it may fall into multiple categories.

 #2 Substance Regulations